younger1217/BRCA_LDS/README.md

 ## Notes

 This public release contains only the MOGAT internal classification and Gradient SHAP interpretation workflow corresponding to the manuscript.
-Raw clinical or omics data are not included; users should place the processed matrices in the expected input format before running the scripts.

 Leakage-free validation scripts are provided in `reproducibility/`.
 These scripts start from the original full feature matrices and apply zero